nhsengland/model-card/README.md

 This template can be used at any point during the model development lifecyle.
 It is recommended to start using and populating a model card as soon as model development begins because it serves as a useful piece of internal documentation.

-Once a model is finalised, ready for deployment or to be put into production, then a fully completed model card should be available alongside the code used for model training.
+Once a model is finalised, ready for deployment or put into production, a fully completed model card should be made available alongside the code used for model training.

 To achieve full transparency, the code and model card should be published.